skypilot-org/skypilot/docs/source/reference/job-queue.rst

 =========

 Sky's **job queue** feature allows multiple jobs to be scheduled on a cluster.
-This enables parallel experiments or hyperparameter tuning.
+This enables parallel experiments or :ref:`hyperparameter tuning <grid-search>`.

 Each task submitted by :code:`sky exec` is automatically queued and scheduled for execution on the cluster.
 Use the :code:`-d / --detach` flag to detach